Last Updated on

 What You Need to Shop For

 It might be time for you to think about how you want your newborn’s room decorated.
 Go ahead and buy cute little things to decorate your baby’s nursery.
 Buy enough maternity clothes to last the pregnancy, but don’t forget post-pregnancy clothes as well.
+You can try the maternity pants from Bella Mama which come with an expandable waistband.
+When it comes to intimate wear, nursing bras are very efficient as they’re super comfortable and convenient too and can be worn during pregnancy and after.
 You should also consider buying feeding equipment like nursing bras, bottles, etc. If you’re buying a crib for your baby, don’t purchase those with bumpers and certainly don’t keep pillows, toys or blankets in there, as these objects increase the risk of SIDS (sudden infant death syndrome).

 Your baby should arrive in 10 weeks or less, so it is best you stay prepared for your baby’s arrival.
 And while you’re waiting for his arrival, don’t forget to enjoy your pregnancy journey with your spouse and family.
 Have a happy and healthy pregnancy!